Making + Using Topicals for Pain

 If ever there was place for essential oils, topical treatments for pain would be it!
 There is a lot of controversy in the herbal medicine world over essential oils (EOs) for several good reasons:

 They are hyper-concentrated, making them toxic when not used correctly.
+This is especially true for pregnant women, babies and children, as well as pets and animal friends.

 They can irritate and sensitize the skin and mucus membranes.
+Not all essential oil should be applied to the skin.

 If you decided to use essential oils in your remedies, stick with a 2% dilution rate for liniments, infused oils, and salves.
 That is 2ml for every 100ml of final product.